The Moderator's Motto:

 - Your school e-mail address (@ivc.edu or @saddleback.edu), for all communications

-- A cell phone number at which you can be reached November 16th, if available
+- A cell phone number at which you can be reached on the day of the conference, if available

-- Any times you will not be available between 7:30 am and 2:30 pm November 16th.
+- Any times you will not be available between 7:15 am and 3:00 pm on that day

 If you have further questions, please email them to that same address.